mjgm97/ludix-platform/README.md

   from the same library.
-- **The model explanations are exact, not approximate.** Feature importance uses **SHAP / TreeSHAP** [[3]](#references) [[4]](#references), which traces each prediction back to the inputs that produced it — and the pieces always add up to the model's output, so nothing is hand-waved.
+- **The model explanations are exact, not approximate.** Feature importance uses **SHAP / TreeSHAP** [[3]](#references) [[4]](#references), which traces each prediction back to the inputs that produced it.
-- **Re-running gives the same answer.** Anything with a random step in it — the bootstrap, the clustering, the train/test split — is driven by a fixed seed, so the same data and the same settings reproduce the same figures.
+- **Re-running gives the same answer.** Anything with a random step in it (the bootstrap, the clustering, the train/test split) is driven by a fixed seed, so the same data and the same settings reproduce the same figures.
-- **Everything rests on one simple event shape.** An event is just *who* did *what*, *when*, in *which* session (actor · activity · timestamp · case) — the same shape process-mining tools expect [[8]](#references) — which is exactly why the analyses move freely between games and accept data from outside Ludix.
+- **Everything rests on one simple event shape.** An event is just *who* did *what*, *when*, in *which* session (the same shape process-mining tools expect [[8]](#references)), which is exactly why the analyses move freely between games and accept data from outside Ludix.
 - **The methods are standard ones, not homemade.** Under the hood: directly-follows process discovery and trace variants [[8]](#references); first-order Markov transition networks [[1]](#references); the usual network centralities; k-medoids / hierarchical / k-means clustering